HEIG-VD-S3-PW/DAI-LAB-03/README.md

 The application is a CLI tool that help you choose videos to download.
 You need to identify yourself first before choosing between the available videos.
 Available Commands

-    client: Start the client connection to the server.
+    Client: Start the client to connect to the video manager server.
-    server: Start the server.
+    Server: Start the server to accept remote connections

 Shared options